 Use of photographs

-When the organisations are given funding photographs are requested for use in our standard marketing which include but are not limited to online blog posts, social media and information packs.
+Photographs may be requested from grant recipients for use in standard marketing which include but are not limited to online blog posts, social media and information packs.
 We expect that permission to use the images for promotional purposes has been requested from the subjects (or their parents/carers) at the time the photographs are taken.
-However, if you have a valid reason why and image should not be used, please contact us at email@example.com.
-You can request the removal of your image at any time by contacting firstname.lastname@example.org, in which case we will endeavour to remove the image where possible.
+However, if you have a valid reason why an image should not be used, please contact us.
+You can also request the removal of your image at any time by contacting us, in which case we will endeavour to remove the image where possible.
 Instances where this might not be possible are on social media if the image has already been shared, or in marketing materials that have already been printed.

-Much of the information used by Digital Xtra Fund may be of interest to children and young people.
+Some of the information provided or used by Digital Xtra Fund may be of interest to children and young people.
 Children under the age of 14 should request permission from a parent, guardian or teacher before making any type of online enquiry.